AAChartModel/AAChartKit/README.md

 )
 ;
 ```
-- To draw a  AAChartModel
+-  To draw a bubble chart,you should config the properties of `AAChartModel` like this:

 ```objective-c